SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "----- Pattern: TYPE ...
 TABLE OF (typename) ... -----

 "Creating internal tables
+"Note that the syntax with CREATE DATA does not support the specification of "secondary table keys.
+This is possible with RTTI and using a type description object.

 CREATE DATA dref TYPE TABLE OF ('STRING').
 CREATE DATA dref TYPE TABLE OF ('T_FLI_STRUC') WITH EMPTY KEY.